hmunfru/fiware-sdc/doc/installation-guide.rst

 	chef-server-url = https://opscode-omnibus-packages.s3.amazonaws.com/el/6/x86_64/chef-server-11.1.6-1.el6.x86_64.rpm

-In case you do not have w-get installed on your syste, please type yum install wget to install it.
+In case you do not have wget installed on your syste, please type yum install wget to install it.
 We can just execute

 .. code::